 3. HANDLE & GRIP

-A TT racket's handle is an often-overlooked component, yet it can have a substantial impact on a player's comfort and performance.
-Straight, flared, and anatomic are the three primary varieties of handle shapes.
+A TT racket’s handle is an often-overlooked component, yet it can have a substantial impact on a player’s comfort and performance.

 Straight handle shapes are the most basic and conventional form.
 It is cylindrical in shape and provides a strong grip and steady feel.
 This type of handle is frequently preferred by players who use a penhold grip, in which the racket is gripped between the thumb and fingers.

 A handle with an anatomic shape is designed to conform to the natural shape of the hand.
 It has a broader base that tapers progressively towards the middle and then widens again towards the end.
 Its shape offers a pleasant grip that adjusts to the curvature of the hand, minimizing fatigue and ensuring a firm hold.
-Players with hand or wrist injuries or who play for extended periods of time like anatomic handles.

-It is crucial to consider your playing style and personal preferences when selecting a handle design.
 Some players prefer a straight, traditional handle, while others prefer a flared or anatomic handle for its more ergonomic grip.
-A handle that is either small or too large can create discomfort or decrease your control over the racket.

 Ultimately, the optimum handle shape for you will depend on your playing style and personal preferences, so it’s vital to experiment with a variety of shapes and sizes to discover the player’s grip and handle that feels most comfortable and effective.